Destrehan Plantation: American Oil Company

 Due in part to an old legend that the privateer Jean Lafitte had hidden treasure in the house, treasure-seekers left gaping holes in the walls.
 Vandals also stripped the building of its Italian-marble mantels, cypress paneling, Spanish-style ceramic tiles, and glass window panes.
-Fortunately, a local sheriff prevented the theft of the plantation's original 1840s iron entrance gates and a 1400 lb marble bathtub, rumored to be a gift from Napoleon Bonaparte to the family.
+A local sheriff prevented the theft of the plantation's original 1840s iron entrance gates and a 1400 lb marble bathtub, rumored to be a gift from Napoleon Bonaparte to the family.

 River Road Historical Society

 In 1971, American Oil donated the house and 4 acre of land to the River Road Historical Society, a nonprofit organization.
 The oil company continued its support in 1990 by donating monies for the installation of a fire sprinkler system and new roof, as well as gifting an additional 12.8 acre of surrounding land.

 Through its volunteer efforts, the historical society was able to raise sufficient funds to halt the process of decay at the former plantation, restoring the house and grounds to their former beauty.
 Recent efforts have focused on authentically re-creating the plantation community which would have surrounded the manor house.

 Destrehan Plantation is open daily for guided tours, which interpret the lives of the plantation's former residents — both free and enslaved.
 Period crafts such as dyeing with indigo, candle-making, and open-hearth cooking are demonstrated on most days.